audreyh614/Aspiring-Small-Businesses/README.md

 *B.I.P.O.C means Black, Indigenous, People of Color*

 ### Project Objective
 JP Morgan Chase & Co. have announced their global initiative to invest $350 million into growing underserved businesses owned by members of underrepresented communities.
 "More than 40% will include low-cost loans and equity investments, removing a critical financial barrier for Black, Latinx, women and other underserved entrepreneurs.”
-The firm intends to invest $42.5 million "to expand successful Entrepreneurs of Color Fund to more U.S. cities and introduces data-driven policy solutions to increase access to capital for historically underserved entrepreneurs".
+The firm intends to invest $42.5 million "to expand successful Entrepreneurs of Color Fund to more U.S. cities and introduce data-driven policy solutions to increase access to capital for historically underserved entrepreneurs".

 ### Job Description